-Under the 3G Configuration part, you can configure how the cellular connection is established.
+Under the 4G Configuration part, you can configure how the cellular connection is established.
+A detailed explanation of the fields is available in Table 4.2.

 First option is the Auto Connect.
-You can check the box in front of Enable (Dial When Boot Up) to let the SE5901B automatically dials 3G Modem when the device finished booting up.
+You can check the box in front of Enable (Dial When Boot Up) to let the SE5901B automatically dials 4G Modem when the device finished booting up.
 Next, the APN option which is the Access Point Name used for establishing the cellular connection.
-This name is depended on your local cellular network operator's recommendation.
+This name depends on your local cellular network operator's specifications.
 The default value is "internet".
+Some Network operators, require Authentication through the APN.
+SE5901B supports this feature, allowing the user to key in (in dedicated fields) username and password for APN Authentication.
+It is recommended to set the Authentication method as "AUTO".

 Next, the PIN or Personal Identification Number option is the 4-digit code used to unlock the SIM of the 3G Modem on the SE5901B.
 You can enable this PIN security by checking the Enable box.
 After enabling the PIN option, you will be able to enter the PIN Code in the textbox.
 Note that the default display of the textbox is to hide the code.
 You have an option to uncheck the box in front of Hide to see the PIN Code.
 Finally, the last option is to enable the Reconnect on Dial Failure option by checking the Enable box.
 The default for this option is disable.